erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 Mobility Business Process is modeled within the EWP Network**.
 It should be useful to get a quick grasp on which APIs are used by whom and when.

+**IMPORTANT: This document needs updating.** It refers to APIs which have been recently renamed, or merged with each other.
+We (WP4) have decided that we will update this document only *after* we judge that all the APIs are stable.
+While reading this document, keep in mind that some fresh versions of the APIs don't work *exactly* as they have been explained here.

 Accessing information on Institutions
 -------------------------------------